LiangliangNan/Easy3D/python/README.md

 Below are the detailed steps for creating the wheel file and installation.

-- Step 1: Install the build Tool (if not exist)
+- Step 1: Install the build Tool (only if not installed)

   - `pip install build`